godwokenrises/godwoken-kicker/README.md

 one line command to start a quick devnet godwoken-polyjuice chain for contract depolyment.

-start from v0.2.0-rc2, you don't need custom provider like [polyjuice-http-providers](https://github.com/RetricSu/polyjuice-providers-http) to run your eth dapp any more!
+startting from v0.2.0-rc2, you don't need custom provider like [polyjuice-http-providers](https://github.com/RetricSu/polyjuice-providers-http) to run your eth dapp any more!

 instead, just change your Metamask network setting like following: